Archive for December 2008

 01/24/2010 – DocPreview updated for 64-bit Safari and 10.6.
 Still seems to work.

 DocPreview only supports WebKit-based browsers that can use .webplugin files.
+Therefore, this includes Safari, Shiira, etc., but not Chrome (as of the time of this update).
 I am currently unable to support other browsers, since DocPreview is built against the WebKit API instead of the Netscape plug-in API.
 Frankly, the Netscape API is a mess, and I haven’t had the time to figure it out.
 A NSAPI guru who could point me in the right direction would be much appreciated.

 Download